-Hunzvi grew up in Chiminya village which is in Mashonaland East with his parents who eked a living through subsistence farming.
-He was arrested at the age of 16 for supporting the cause of the nationalists such as Joshua Nkomo, Herbert Chitepo, Leopold Takawira amongst others who were calling for the end of white minority rule in the then Rhodesia, present day Zimbabwe.
+He was arrested at the age of 16 for supporting nationalism, of Joshua Nkomo, Herbert Chitepo, Leopold Takawira and others who were calling for the end of white minority rule in Rhodesia.
 He was released from prison and he subsequently became a guerrilla under the Zimbabwe People's Revolutionary Army (ZIPRA) which was the military wing of the Zimbabwe African People's Union (ZAPU).

-After being incorporated into ZIPRA and or ZAPU, the leaders of the party realised that Hunzvi was a brilliant and intelligent cadre and it was agreed upon by the crème de la crème of the party that it was a noble idea to send him to school.
-It was then that he was sent to study in Romania after which he became fluent in French and Romanian.
+After being incorporated into ZIPRA and or ZAPU, the leaders of the party realised that Hunzvi was a brilliant and intelligent cadre and it was agreed upon by the party elite to send him to school.
+He was sent to study in Romania after which he became fluent in French and Romanian.
 From Romania, he went to Poland where he studied medicine.
 It is along this line that Hunzvi has been dismissed as an opportunist who clawed his way to the top on the basis that he fought during the liberation struggle.

-His Polish wife (who ran away because of domestic violence) professed that Hunzvi never fought during the liberation struggle.
+His Polish wife professed that Hunzvi never fought during the liberation struggle.
 Hunzvi however stated that he was in ZAPU's war council.
-This claim is still controversial despite that he represented ZAPU during the Lancaster House Agreement of 1979.
+This claim is still controversial although he represented ZAPU during the Lancaster House Agreement of 1979.

 Two years after settling in the country, Weislawa, his Polish wife ran away from him.
 Weislawa later revealed that her husband was a beast who abused her.